 The Creative Penn – Joanna Penn

-In her podcast, she once emphasized the importance of having an online mentor, and I thought to myself: Well, then it’s definitely you, Joanna!
+In her podcast, Joanna Penn once emphasized the importance of having an online mentor, and I thought to myself: Well, then it’s definitely you!

 Joanna loves authors.
-Her first and foremost aim is to empower them, and that’s how I feel after following her for probably a year now.
+Her first and foremost aim is to empower them, and that’s how I feel after following her for probably years now.
 Empowered.

 Reading Joanna’s articles and listening to the podcast is a delight.
-Especially the introductions always fuel me with new ideas and motivation of how to proceed with my writing.
-I never miss a podcast now!
+Especially the introductions always fuel me with new ideas and motivation for how to proceed with my story writing.
+I never miss a podcast episode.
 Her voice radiates an always positive attitude, she is real and genuine about her writing life.

 Joanna is a visionary.
-She started self-publishing before it even was a trend.
-She started podcasting before everyone else jumped on the train.
+She started self-publishing before it was a trend.
+She podcasted before everyone else jumped on the train.
 She is geeky about futurist stuff and loves new development instead of condemning it.
-This is probably one of the reasons why she’ll never be behind – and you will also be always on top of things reading her blog.
+This is probably one of the reasons why she’ll never be behind – and you will also be always on top of things following her.

 The blog is filled with resources for independent authors: books, podcast, online courses, tools.
 Here are some favorites to start with: